 I get it: You’ve got a new baby, a new (and likely radically different) life and very little time to, or for, yourself.
 It’s hard to fit a single extra thing into your day.
 But one thing you want to make sure to do as a new mom, especially if you’re nursing, is to take a daily probiotic, that magical concoction of gut-protecting, immune-boosting healthy bacteria.

-In addition to the benefits that probiotics bring to the general population (think treatment and prevention of diarrhea, irritable bowel syndrome, vaginal yeast infections and eczema, to name just a few), they offer perks specific to nursing and new moms.
-Here are five.
+In addition to the benefits that probiotics bring to the general population, they offer perks specific to nursing and new moms.
+Here are four.

 1. Probiotics keep you regular.

 Constipation is the bane of many new moms, whether due to a lack of exercise, less-than-stellar eating habits or too-few fluids, or the gut-slowing effect of pain killers.
 Probiotics work by feeding the gut “good” bacteria that make it healthy, which makes going to the bathroom easier.
 Because who wants to strain with an episiotomy?

 Studies have shown that certain strains of probiotics are useful in treating mastitis, a painful breast infection that afflicts approximately one in five breastfeeding women.
 In fact, a 2010 study published in Clinical Infectious Diseases showed that women who took either Lactobacillus fermentum CECT 5716 or Lactobacillus salivarius CECT 5713 to treat mastitis actually fared better than those who took an antibiotic, with better improvement rates and lower rates of recurrence.